Trump administration program to test expanded drone use

-WASHINGTON, Oct 25 (Reuters) - President Donald Trump is launching a program to expand testing of drones to include flights over people, nighttime operations and flights out of sight of the operator, the White House said on Wednesday.
+WASHINGTON (Reuters) - President Donald Trump launched a program on Wednesday to expand testing of drones to include flights over people, nighttime operations and flights out of sight of the operator, the White House said.

 The pilot program aims to speed up the integration of unmanned aerial vehicles into the national airspace system and test drone detection and tracking while waiving some limits on their use.

-States and local governments would be able to seek Federal Aviation Administration approval for testing and expanded use, but the White House stopped short of proposing new regulations that would allow broader nationwide use of drones or any timetable for new authority.
+Under a memorandum signed by Trump on Wednesday, states and local governments would be able to seek Federal Aviation Administration approval for testing and expanded use.
+The White House stopped short of proposing new regulations that would allow broader nationwide use of drones or any timetable for new authority.

-Kratsios said the program will allow companies and governments to operate drones in ways that are currently restricted by the FAA “including beyond-visual-line-of-sight flights, nighttime operations, and flights over people.”
+Kratsios said the program would allow companies and governments to operate drones in ways that are currently restricted by the FAA “including beyond-visual-line-of-sight flights, nighttime operations, and flights over people.”

 Alphabet Inc and Amazon.com Inc are among a growing number of companies hoping to make package delivery by drones a reality.